interledger/interledger.github.io/docs/markdown/glossary.md

 See instead: [Interledger Protocol](#interledger-protocol-ilp)

-## Intermediate (transfer, ledger, amount)

-Any transfer/ledger/amount that is neither directly adjacent to the sender nor the receiver.

 ## Ledger

 Stateful systems that are used for clearing, settlement, and tracking the ownership of assets.
 Ledgers contain buckets of assets known as accounts and record transfers between them.
 Each account has a balance, which is the amount of the ledger's assets the account holds.
 Account balances may be positive or negative, representing assets or liabilities.